Gieneq/Audio-Spectrum-Display/schematics/README.md

 |1k|91R|0.91V|10mA|0.83mW|
 |10k|99R|0.99V|10mA|0.1mW|

 As R2 rises, Thevenin's resistance rises to limit given by R2 (R1 is in parralel to R2 so total resistance will never exceed lower of those two) and output voltage also rises sustaining constant short circuit current value.
-Constant 10mA is consistent with fact that short circuit current shorts R1, so only R2 counts to current.
+Constant 10mA is consistent with fact that when R1 is sorted, so only R2 counts to the current.

-Lower output resistance varies with R1 but it does not mean, that circuit candeliver more power.
-Lower parallel resistance means lower voltage drop on output.
+Output resistance varies with R1 changing.
+Lower output resistance does not mean, that circuit can deliver more power, becouse despite lower parallel resistance means more current flow it also means lower voltage drop on output.
 When power deliver to output will be maximised?
 The table shows power draw by R1 which is evaluated based on power formula:

 <img height="50" src="https://render.githubusercontent.com/render/math?math=P = U_{R1} \cdot I_{R1} = \frac{U_{out}^2}{R_1} = \frac{U_{th}^2}{R_1} [W]" >

 The most power is transfered when resistances are equal.

-Now let's consider equivalent Thevenin's circuit with another 100R resistor connector to the circuit's output like this:
+Now let's consider equivalent Thevenin's circuit with another 100R resistor connector to the circuit's output:

 >ilustracja

+Becouse Thevenin's restance of R1 and R2 circuit cannot exceed 99R, most power will be transfered when R1 is high.
+It depicts that connecting load (R3) that's value is lower than R1 can bring more power losses especially when it is close to overall output impedance.

+So when connecting several blocks, impedance of all blocks should be considered.
+In most cases we are limited by 2 impedances:
+- source output impedance e.g. 50R,
+- receiver impedance e.g. 100k.

 |R1|Rth|Uth|IR3|Uout|R13| P3|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|